diballesteros/nuzlocke/README.md

 Built with ReactJS, Create-React-App, Zustand and Semantic UI.

-### 🚀 Features:
+### 🚀 Features

 - Record your encounters with detailed information, including: pokemon, level, gender, ability, nature, item and more!
-- Accurate droptables for every location
+- Accurate encounter tables for every location
 - Level caps for all base games - customizable!
 - Add and edit custom games and custom encounter locations
 - Search and filter through all encounters - including only missing encounters